gcl8a/romi-32u4-library/README.md

 ## Version history

+* 2.6.0 (2021-04-04): Added in a library and example for the IR Positionn sensor from DF Robot.
+Also includes improvements to some libraries.
+Now includes a Timer class for software timers.
 * 2.5.0 (2021-01-30): Previous versions add IR remote with interrupts handled automatically (so long as you use either an external interrupt pin or PCINT).
 IMU updates.
 * 2.1.0 (2020-09-06): Primary release for WPI courses.
 * 1.0.2 (2017-07-17): Fixed a bug that caused errors for the right encoder to be reported as errors for the left encoder.